-- The term "Internal Association" is used when a particular type of association is formed solely by using fields within the PDRs that directly associate PDRs with one another.
+The term "Internal Association" is used when a particular type of association is formed solely by using fields within the PDRs that directly associate PDRs with one another.
 For example, a value called the Terminus Handle is used in all PDRs that are associated with a particular terminus.
 The Terminus Handle is a form of Internal Association, where the association is "PDRs that belong to a given terminus."
-Internal Associations effectively associate records by defining and using a common field as a key. - Therefore, Internal Associations require a common field to be defined among the elements that are associated with each other.
-The Internal Association mechanism is efficient, but not readily extensible, because a new type of association would typically require new fields to be defined and added to the PDRs that are to be associated with one another, along with specifications that document how the field is used to form links to other records.
-Because the fields that support Internal Associations must be predefined as part of the PDR, internal associations are generally used only for the most fundamental and common types of associations.
-For other types of associations, a more generalized mechanism called - 790 "External Associations" is provided. - 791 External Associations are formed by using a separate data structure (PDR) to associate different - elements with one another.
-This is accomplished among the PDRs by using another PDR that is referred - 793 to as an "association PDR."
-The advantage of using External Associations is that they enable - associations between PDRs or entities without requiring the definition of common fields among them. - Thus, new types of associations can be defined without requiring changes to existing PDR definitions. - The disadvantage is that External Associations require the use of at least one additional PDR to form the - 797 association.
+Internal Associations effectively associate records by defining and using a common field as a key.

+- 790 Therefore.
+Internal Associations require a common field to be defined among the elements that are 791 associated with each other.
+The Internal Association mechanism is efficient, but not readily extensible, 792 because a new type of association would typically require new fields to be defined and added to the 793 PDRs that are to be associated with one another, along with specifications that document how the field is 794 used to form links to other records.
+Because the fields that support Internal Associations must be predefined as part of the PDR, internal associations are generally used only for the most fundamental and 795 796 common types of associations.
+For other types of associations, a more generalized mechanism called 797 "External Associations" is provided. - External Associations are formed by using a separate data structure (PDR) to associate different elements with one another.
+This is accomplished among the PDRs by using another PDR that is referred to as an "association PDR."
+The advantage of using External Associations is that they enable associations between PDRs or entities without requiring the definition of common fields among them.
+Thus, new types of associations can be defined without requiring changes to existing PDR definitions.
+The disadvantage is that External Associations require the use of at least one additional PDR to form the association.

-10.3 Sensor/Effecter to Entity Associations
+805 10.3 Sensor/Effecter to Entity Associations

-Each sensor or effecter that is described using PDRs has a corresponding Sensor or Effecter PDR that provides semantic information for individual sensors or effecters, such as information that identifies which terminus the sensor or effecter is associated with, the type of parameter that the sensor or effecter is monitoring or controlling, and so on.
+806 Each sensor or effecter that is described using PDRs has a corresponding Sensor or Effecter PDR that terminus the sensor or effecter is associated with, the type of parameter that the sensor or effecter is monitoring or controlling, and so on.
 Included in this information is Entity Identification Information for the entity that is associated with the sensor or effecter.
-(The terms Sensor PDRs and Effecter PDRs are used as shorthand to refer to a general class of PDRs.
-The actual PDRs define separate PDRs for numeric sensors, state sensors, numeric effecters, state effecters, and so on.)
+(The terms Sensor PDRs and Effecter PDRs are used